felipe-takaoka/boids-leadership/README.md

 The code is mostly written in French.
 I intend to translate it in the near future.

 ## Getting Started
-To run the simulator, you should have **Processing 3** installed.
+To run the simulator, you should have **Processing 3** or newer installed.
 Next, open **Boids/Boids.pde** and execute it in the Processing IDE.

 ## Functionalities
 ![img](assets/panels.png)